 This is an idea I recommend on how to downsize without moving.
 Practicing how much you can live without is a great way to realize just how much excess we have in our lives.
 You could try the 333 closet downsize challenge as well, if you don’t feel like shoving all your clothing into a backpack.

 This sounds like I want people to live in tents.
 That’s not what I mean at all.
 What I mean is, location, location, location!
 More people are choosing homes out of the suburbs and cities and right into the heart of nature.

 In beautiful countries like Canada and Finland, there is so much beauty to be seen outdoors, that creating an attractive, clutter-filled home indoors seems pointless.

 If you love soaking up sunlight and nature, why not get more of if by having a smaller home that encourages you to get out and experience all that the outdoors has to offer?

 I watched a documentary about how happy people are in the Netherlands and how communal living is a common thing.
 People live together with other families, they make dinners together –and take turns making it!

 This idea has grown so much that a group of families actually got together to have an architect design their own multi-family house!
 Each family has their own living quarters but share a few spots with the rest of the families, including a beautiful, 4,200 square foot garden!
 See the entire home.

-It becomes so easy to separate ourselves from our friends, family and neighbors when we have other “stuff” to tend to.
+It becomes so easy to separate ourselves from our friends, family, and neighbors when we have other “stuff” to tend to.
 Why not knock down those walls and get cozier with the people you care about?
-Studies show that people do better with community surrounding them.
+Studies show that people do better with the community surrounding them.

 Maybe you don’t have to build a house with all your friends, but don’t let your possessions get in the way of building and maintaining relationships!